cmay12/simple/docs.md

-This is a brand new file on the main branch, and this is a change I'm making to it.
+This is a brand new file on the documentation branch, and this is a change I'm making to it.

 Let's celebrate a world of text!
+Documentation whoo!